Mark03r/Test1/README.md

 A presale is a tokensale event that can be used prior to the actual main sale.
 The ether that is contributed during the presale phase is directly accessible to the initiator of the crowdsale and is often used for marketing and meetups prior to the main sale and to cover the expenses that were incurred in the run-up to the crowdsale.
 Investors that contribute during the presale often get a higher rate of tokens than the investors that contribute during the main sale.
 However, the contributions that are made during the presale phase are non-refundable.
 This means that if the presale does not raise the envisioned amount, investors during the presale phase will not get their contributions back.

 The ether that is contributed during the main sale stage is accessible to the initiator after the crowdsale and only when the crowdsale was successful.
 The investors that contribute during the main sale stage get a lower rate of tokens than the investors that contribute during the presale.
 However, their contributions are refundable in the case of a failed crowdsale.
 A crowdsale is considered failed if it does not raise the envisioned minimum amount.
-In this case, the main sale contributors will be refunded their complete funds (minus the transaction fees).
+In this case, the main sale contributors can execute the `refund` or `refundTo` functions to get back their complete funds (minus the transaction fees).

 This standard interface also allows the initiator to incentivize investors to contribute early on during the main sale.
 It does so by giving the initiator the possibility to assign different conversion rates to different timeframes within the main sale.
 For example, investors that contribute during the first 24 hours of the main sale could be rewarded with an allocation of 20% bonus tokens.
 Investors that contribute during the first week could for example be rewarded with an allocation of 10% bonus tokens, while the investors that contribute after the first week are not rewarded with any bonus tokens.
 This standard interface includes the possibility to temporarily allocate the bonus tokens and to release them at a later date, to prevent early exits with the bonus tokens.

 This standard interface also allows the initiator of the crowdsale to incentivize investors to contribute more.
 It does so by giving the initiator the possibility to assign different volume multipliers to different investment amounts.
 The initiator can distinguish between different categories of investment amounts.
 For example, investors that contribute more than 100 ether could be rewarded with an allocation of 20% bonus tokens.
 Investors that contribute more than 20 ether could be rewarded with an allocation of 10% bonus tokens, while the investors that contribute less than 20 ether are not rewarded with any bonus tokens.
 This standard interface includes the possibility to temporarily allocate the bonus tokens and to release them at a later date, to prevent early exits with the bonus tokens.

 ## Specification